yashsinha1611/sfdocs_Build_AI/docs/Tracing/python/python_in_kubernetes.md

 ### Troubleshoot

-1. If the trace data is not collected in the SnappyFlow server, then check the trace configuration in the `settings.py`.
+1. If the trace data is available in the SnappyFlow server, then check the trace configuration in the `settings.py` file.

-2. To enable the debug logs, add the below key-value pair in the ELASTIC_APM block of the `settings.py`.
+2. To enable the debug logs, add the key-value pair in the `ELASTIC_APM` block of the `settings.py` file.

    ```
    'DEBUG':'true'
    ```
 ##### Sample Application Code

-[Click here](https://github.com/snappyflow/tracing-reference-apps/tree/master/refapp-django) to view the sample application for which the tracing feature is enabled by using the configuration mentioned in the above sections.
+[Click here](https://github.com/snappyflow/tracing-reference-apps/tree/master/refapp-django) to view the sample application for which the tracing feature is enabled by the configuration mentioned in the above sections.

 ## Flask

 ### Prerequisite
-To enable tracing for the application based on Flask Framework `sf-elastic-apm` and `sf-apm-lib` must be available in your environment.
-These libraries can be installed by following methods:
+To enable tracing for an application that is developed by the **Flask** framework, `sf-elastic-apm` and `sf-apm-lib` must be available in your environment.
+These libraries can be installed by the following methods:

 Add the below-mentioned entries in the `requirements.txt` file.
 ```